jvornhagen/ACheatSheetForTheTransparentCHIPaper/README.md

 * Chat Wacharamanotham for organising the Dagstuhl seminar, bringing us all together, and giving valuable input to for this cheat sheet.

 * Mikke Tavast for providing early feedback.

+* Jim Wallace for suggesting the ACM policies page